 The first stop anyone makes in Lausanne is obviously the lake.

 Lake Geneva to be exact, and it was quite a beautiful site to see.

-The fact that the entire area was in such beautiful bloom in the last week of September was so lovely because I wasn’t sure what to expect from the weather.
-But, after a few fantastically warm days in Paris, I wasn’t too surprised.
+The fact that the entire area was in such beautiful bloom in the last week of September was a lovely surprise because I wasn’t sure what to expect from the weather.
+But, after enjoying a few fantastically warm days in Paris, I wasn’t too surprised.

-We strolled the streets around the lake until we picked a restaurant for dinner (without too much sticker shock) and we had a fantastic time chatting and eating local Lake Geneva Perch.
-After dinner, we bid farewell to our friend as he had to catch the last train to his town.
+We strolled the streets around the lake until we picked a restaurant for dinner (without too much sticker shock) and we had a fantastic time chatting and eating local lake perch.
+After dinner, we bid farewell to our friend as he had to catch the last train to his home town.

 and through the Alps.